 BIOGRAPHY

-Gwee received his doctorate from Queen Mary, University of London for his study of Newtonian influence in the poetry of the long eighteenth century.
+Gwee has a doctorate from Queen Mary, University of London for his study of Newtonian influence in the poetry of the long eighteenth century.
+He is a familiar name in Singapore’s literary scene and has further edited several literary anthologies and lectured on a range of cultural subjects.

 Author Photo and Biography © Gwee Li Sui.
 All rights reserved.